On this page ...

-The DIT Students' Union (DITSU) is the largest Students' Union in the country and is the representative body for all students of the Institute.
-All students who pay capitation (full-time, part-time, day / block release, postgraduate, apprentice and ERASMUS) become members of the Students' Union upon registration at the Institute.
-DIT Students' Union is affiliated to USI (Union of Students in Ireland), which is the national representative body for students.
+The TU Dublin Students’ Union is the largest SU in the country; with 28,500 students, we are the largest representative body for all students in the University.
+When you are a registered student, you automatically become a member of the Students’ Union.
+We are affiliated to USI (Union of Students in Ireland), which is the national representative body for students.

-Every DIT student automatically becomes a member of DIT Students’ Union and can benefit from the representation, information and advice available from the Union to its members.
+Every TU Dublin student automatically becomes a member of TU Dublin Students’ Union and can benefit from the representation, information and advice available from the Union to its members.
 Every student is entitled to vote for their on-site College Officer and for each of the Sabbatical Officer roles.

 Every class group within DIT is entitled to vote for a Class REP. This REP then represents the views of their class within the Class REP structure.
 You can read more about this in the Class Rep section.